French

 Previous Course Number: FSL121Y1

-This is the first of a two-course series intended for students having some knowledge of French but wishing to increase their proficiency to that of normal University entrance.
-Offers training in written and spoken French; reinforcement of reading comprehension and aural abilities; and an introduction to French-Canadian and Québécois cultures.
+This course is intended for students having some knowledge of French but wishing to increase their proficiency in written and spoken French comprehension and production.
+Students also gain an introduction to a variety of French-speaking cultures.

-Prerequisite: FSL102H1.
-Students may also fulfill this prerequisite requirement based on the results of their French Placement Test.
+Prerequisite: FSL102H1 or placement in FSL120H1 based on the results of the French Placement Test.

 Breadth Requirements: Creative and Cultural Representations (1)